CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 In case you a not familiar with setting up a network, it might be helpful to ask someone in your lab who is experienced to help you setting it up.
-However, this is a relatively easy task and hopefully well-described here.
+However, this is a relatively easy task and hopefully well explained here.

 Any recent standard NAO robot platform (acquired within the last 2-3 years) should suffice.
 The software interface to the robot is downward compatible to NAOQi 1.x.x in this experiment.

 Furthermore, a recent desktop PC or laptop is required.
-The PC/laptop initially requires an internet connection for our automated software installation, running the experiment does not require internet access.
+The PC/laptop requires an internet connection for our automated software installation &mdash; running the experiment does not require internet access.

 At least two cpu cores, and 2 GB Ram (4 GB recommended) should suffice.
-Additionally, it is required that the robot and the laptop/PC are connected to the same network (subnet).
+Additionally, it is required that the robot and the laptop/PC are connected to the same network.

-We also strongly recommend a **wired** network connection for both, the robot and the laptop, you will need two calbes.
+We also strongly recommend a **wired** network connection for both, the robot and the laptop, you will need two cables.
 If there is absolutely no chance of establishing a wired connection, WiFi will also work.

 However, since WiFi usually introduces a higher latency and instability than a wired connection, we disadvise using it.

-In order to check if the laptop/PC 'can talk to' the robot, simply plug a network cable into the NAO (back of the head, open the service hatch first).
-Startup the laptop and connect it to the same network, either via router or your local network infrastructure.
+In order to test if the laptop/PC 'can talk to' the robot, simply plug a network cable into the NAO (back of the head, open the service hatch first).
+Startup the laptop and connect it to the **same** network, either via router or your local network infrastructure.

 As soon as the laptop is up and running, press the robot's chest button (single long press) to initiate the boot sequence.
 This will take a few minutes.
 When the NAO is ready (startup jingle is over) press the chest button of the robot again (single short press).
 The robot will tell you its IP address.

 On the laptop/PC you can now ping the robot's IP, check if you get a "pong".
 It is also recommended to leave the power cord of the robot plugged during the experiment.

 An example of the network setup is depicted below.
-Version A depicts a setup using a dedicated router, Version B depicts a setup that uses the existing local network infrastructure, e.g., in your laboratory.
+Version A depicts a setup using a dedicated router, Version B depicts a setup that uses the existing local network infrastructure, e.g., in your laboratory or office.

 <img hspace="20" src="https://github.com/CentralLabFacilities/CentralLabFacilities.github.io/blob/master/images/network_setup_robot.png" width=630px>